-35 Years Ago: Stevie Ray Vaughan Sparks a Blues Revolution With ‘Texas Flood’
+Stevie Ray Vaughan Sparked a Blues Revolution With 'Texas Flood'

 The guitar hero and his band recorded their celebrated debut in just three days.
 Or so goes the legend.

-25 Years Ago: ‘The Sky Is Crying’ Posthumously Celebrates Stevie Ray Vaughan
+How ‘The Sky Is Crying’ Celebrated Stevie Ray Vaughan

 Judas Priest, Jimi Hendrix and Stevie Ray Vaughan Join List of Record Store Day Black Frid…